NaveenB2004/HotspotMaker/README.md

 - Main Interface\
   ![Main Interface](Others/Media/Interface1.PNG "Main Interface")\
-  In here, you can perform the basic tasks of `Hotspot Maker`.
+  Here, you can perform the basic tasks of `Hotspot Maker`.
 It's easy to understand & well organized.
 You can start the hotspot using the default & one-time username & password.
 To set the default profile, go to settings & set it.

 - Settings Interface\
   ![Settings Interface](Others/Media/Interface2.PNG "Settings Interface")\